my latest attempt at being a poet

 The word post for today is “tea”.
 I attempted to be a poet on my blog site.
 Didn’t know I had a rhyme in me.
 I enjoyed putting rhymes together in high school.
 One time I came up with a poem about heaven and hell in Mr. Kopels science class.
 I thought it was pretty good for a tongue in cheek kind of thing.
 But my grandmother, being God-fearing, discovered it while snooping and wasn’t going to have any part of it.
 I don’t know for sure but am 90% sure that she burned my poem.

 I forgot about it as a kid.
 As I got older, I wondered what happened to it.
-It would be nice to read it and see if it was as good as I thought it was.
+I would like to read it and see if it was as good as I thought it was.
 But as I thought about it, I began to also think about my favorite pair of shorts.
 They had the ’70’s trendy patches on the butt.
 She burned them too.
 Then I commenced to putting two and two together.
 She always burned things she didn’t like (and that were flammable).

 I don’t hold animosity towards her actions.
 She was doing what she thought best.
 My grandmother passed away in 1979.
 She was my hero.
 As I get older I find that the pedestal I had her on loses a few inches.
 But that’s ok.
 We only live the way we feel is best.
 Can’t fault a person for that.